What are the uses for cefprozil?

 Do I need a prescription for cefprozil?

 What are the side effects of cefprozil?

 Cefprozil is generally well tolerated.
 The most common side effects are:

 Rare side effects include abnormal liver tests and allergic reactions.
 Like most antibiotics cefprozil may cause a condition called pseudomembranous colitis, a potentially serious bacterial infection of the colon.
 Persons with phenylketonuria should be advised that the suspension contains phenylalanine.

-DOSING: Cefprozil is taken once or twice daily, depending on the nature and severity of the infection.
+Cefprozil is taken once or twice daily, depending on the nature and severity of the infection.
 The recommended adult dose is 250-500 mg twice daily for 10 days.
-Some infections may be treated with 500 mg once daily.
+Pharyngitis and tonsillitis are treated with 500 mg once daily.